lioeaet/floorm/demo/README.md

 - immutable declarative orm with parent instances autoupdate
 - SPA UX with no loading states after initializing
-- transparent app architecture with 3 elements: stores, ui, router
+- transparent app architecture with 3 elements: doors, ui, router

 ## blowin' in the wind